WHO WE ARE

 We work stateside developing strategies and obtaining funding to assist our on-the-ground partners.
 We obtain donations through churches, individuals, organizations, grants and fundraisers.
 Each of our U.S-based staff live and work primarily here at home but travel internationally at times to work directly with our local partners.
 When the funding is available, our local partners carry out our combined plans in these communities in areas including, nutrition, discipleship, education and more.

-- Lifetime giving is more than five million dollars
+Lifetime giving is more than eleven million dollars